-- (1) The Minister may notify NICTA in writing of any Government Policy that sets out the priorities of the Government for utilising the Universal Access and Service Fund to achieve the objective set out in Section 90. - (2) Subject to this and any other Act, NICTA shall ensure that any Government Policy notified in accordance with Subsection (1) is carried out.
+- (1) The Minister may notify the UAS Board and NICTA in writing of any Government Policy that sets out the priorities of the Government for utilising the Universal Access and Service Fund to achieve the objective set out in Section 90. - (2) Subject to this and any other Act, the UAS Board and NICTA shall ensure that any Government Policy notified in accordance with Subsection (1) is carried out.